peterdevpl/peterdevpl.github.io/_posts/2021-03-10-too-much-rest-will-harm-you-dont-blindly-follow-it.markdown

 permalink: /2021/03/10/too-much-rest-will-harm-you-dont-blindly-follow-it/
 image: /assets/rest_example.png
 description: Always treat a URL like public data.
 Although REST recommends a set of web architecture best practices, you need to take additional measures to prevent sensitive data exposure.
+excerpt: "REST, or Representational State Transfer, is a set of web architecture best practices.
+Perhaps it is best known for associating resources and actions in order to create clean API interfaces.
+Although REST works perfectly fine in most situations, I will show you how it can cause security issues where security matters most: the payment industry."
 tags:
   - security
 ---